Easy-to-read medicine information about olanzapine – what it is, how to take olanzapine safely and possible side effects.

 |Side effects||What should I do?|

-When certain medications are taken together, an unintended reaction may occur – this is known as an interaction.
-Olanzapine interacts with a number of important medications and herbal supplements so check with your doctor or pharmacist.
+Olanzapine interacts with a number of important medications and herbal supplements so check with your doctor or pharmacist before starting olanzapine or before starting any new medicines.

-The following links provide further information on olanzapine.
+The following links have more information on olanzapine.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations: